Sandia Search Dogs train for wilderness rescues

 Gus was on an important mission Saturday: to track down a missing person.
 He along with his handler, Dana, and about a dozen highly trained dogs, and volunteers with Sandia Search Dogs help New Mexico State Police find missing people in the wilderness.

-Cindy Oliver, the president of the non-profit, say they respond to anywhere from two to five calls a month.
+Cindy Oliver, the president of the non-profit, says they respond to anywhere from two to five calls a month.

 “We train our dogs so they can find lost hikers, hunters, piñon pickers,” said Oliver.